Basic Verbs

 COBOL words are two types, and those are -

-• User-defined Words - These are the words you, as a developer, create to fit your specific needs.
+• User-defined Words - Any word that is defined by the developer is called as a user-defined word and is used to store the data.
+It can be of maximum length is 30 bytes (except for level-numbers).
 They can be anything from MTHPROG1, STD-GENDER, reflecting the unique aspects of your COBOL program.
 For Example - MTHPROG1, STD-GENDER, ....

 • Reserved Words - A reserved word is a system-defined word with proper meaning or task assigned in COBOL language.
+Reserved words can be - keywords, optional words, figurative constants, special character words and special registers.
 For Example - ACCEPT, SKIP1, ZEROS, ....

 Variable